Erotemic/ubelt/README.rst

   - string-format nested data structures

-  - make a directory if it does't exist
+  - make a directory if it doesn't exist

   - expand environment variables and tildes in path strings